siennathesane/cfusers/README.md

       CSV_FILE:
 ```

-If you want to clean things up faster and not wait for users to expire naturally, just change the `USER_KEEPALIVE` variable to `1m` or something like that.
-The next time it refreshes it's state, it will likely delete all users.
-Don't remove users from the spreadsheet until they've expired!
-If you do, this tool won't be able to track them, so resources will be left alone.
-If you do remove a user by accident, just go through and readd them (anywhere is fine, the order does not matter).
-This tool will refresh it's user references every 30 seconds, so things happen pretty quickly.
+If you want to clean things up faster and not wait for users to expire naturally, just change the `USER_KEEPALIVE` variable to `1m` or something short like that.
+The next time cfusers is restarted/restaged, it will read the new expiries and take appropriate action..
+Don't remove users from the spreadsheet until they've expired, preferably.
+If you do, this tool won't be able to track those users, so temporary users and resources will be left in place.
+If you do remove a user by accident, just go through and readd them (anywhere in the spreadsheet is fine, the order does not matter). cfusers will refresh it's user references every 30 seconds, so things happen pretty quickly and regularly.
 If for some reason the app crashes, it'll be okay, it can pick up where it left off. :)

 ### Dev Instructions